Cinzano Logo

 Cinzano Logo 1914

-The history of Cinzano dates back to 1757 when two brothers created a new secret recipe for vermouth.
-But the trademark associated with this invention was registered only in 1914.
+The history of Cinzano dates back to 1757, when two brothers created a new secret recipe for vermouth.
+However, the trademark for this invention was registered only in 1914.
 The logo contained a black-and-white image of a lion.
-The animal looked like a classic heraldic symbol: it stood on its hind legs with its curled tail and tongue out.
-As befits, his hair was shaggy and sticking out in all directions, especially on the tail.
+The animal resembled a classic heraldic symbol: it stood on its hind legs, with a curved tail and a protruding tongue.
+Its fur was shaggy, especially on the tail, and atop its head sat a massive crown adorned with nine balls.
+The lion held a stylized monogram of the letters “FCC,” which should be deciphered as “Francesco Cinzano e Co.”
+Francesco was a descendant of one of the brothers who created the unique vermouth recipe.

 1920 – 1921